mozilla/mediawiki-bugzilla/README.md

 This is a MediaWiki extension that provides read-only access to the [Bugzilla REST API](https://wiki.mozilla.org/Bugzilla:REST_API)

-__Please note that there are still big outstanding bug!__
+__Please note that there are still big outstanding bugs!__

 Requirements
 ================================

 * Requires HTTP_Request2 from PEAR
-* Requires the SMARTY template library installed
+* For charting, requires gd

 Installation
 ================================